26 Feb Meeting Place

 At the home’s west end, behind a pop-out door that closes for sound and privacy, sits the kids’ wing.
 In the den area hang several whimsical pieces of chalk art, which bear funny messages or Facebook group names such as “Disney Gave Me Unrealistic Expectations About Love” and “Every Time I Watch Titanic I Hope It Doesn’t Sink This Time.”

-A large steel hood hangs above the kitchen bar.
+A large steel hood hangs above the kitchen bar, photo by Richard Powers

 At the end of the hall is an incredibly functional bathroom featuring double showers with changing rooms, double toilets and double sinks.
 Rather than floor-to-ceiling doors, Radziner suggested shortened doors with open space at the bottom, in the style of camp stalls.
 The camp theme continues into the two mirroring bedrooms each on opposite sides of the hall: double bunk beds cantilevered out of the wall, matchbook paneling and a separate set of drawers, shelves and closet space for each bunk.
 Between the bunks in each room hangs a print by artist Tim Bavington, who is known for plotting music visually using a different color assigned to each note.